 This is a prestigious photography award so it follows that some of the most prolific and experienced cycling photographers in the world will be judging the photos of the winners:

 Judges will narrow down entries to one round of shortlisting and then deliberate to choose the winner.
-There will also be a People’s Choice Award for the DSLR and smartphone / action-cam categories.
+There will also be a People’s Choice Award from the Enthusiast, Smartphone/Action-cam and Proud Cycling Moment categories.

-Funds raised will be donated to the Australian Cancer Research Foundation, Tour de Cure and a separate fund to support Young Cyclist Development, with recipients to be determined with the assistance of professional rider Koen de Kort.
+Funds raised will be donated to Tour de Cure, and a separate fund to support Young Cyclist Development, with recipients to be determined with the assistance of multiple-time World Champion, Marianne Vos.

 If you have any questions about the competition or encounter any issues with your entry, please contact us at email@example.com